• Skip to primary navigation

 Back in 2009 we served our hand-burgers on dinner rolls (slider buns) and drenched them in blood-red ketchup.
 Of course, our burgers couldn't be served alone so we fried up some fingers to go along with them.
 The recipe for the finger fries is available in my book, Hungry Halloween.)

 That book was written right after the party before I began blogging.
-It has some really fun Halloween recipes ideas.
+It has some really fun Halloween recipe ideas.
 My photography skills have come a long way since then but I'm still really proud of the book.

 Kitchen decorated for a Dead Man's Diner Halloween party complete with body part decorations, hand-shaped hamburgers, meat ball toes, skull-shaped bread bowls, breadstick bones, and more.